More about: 14 Best Things to Do In Chinatown, San Francisco

 11. Stroll along historic Grant Avenue

 Like many other places, this famous street underwent reconstruction after the San Francisco earthquake and fire.
-This restructuring helped to give the neighborhood an even more traditional feel.
+This restructuring helped give the neighborhood an even more traditional feel.
 The previous buildings looked like the rest of the city despite its predominantly Chinese population, but now Grant Avenue will transport you directly to China.

-12. About Buddha's Universal Church
+12. Discover Buddha's Universal Church

 Practical information